 APM transaction traces collect detailed data about your application's transactions.
 Because they collect detailed data from your app, transaction traces can be a potential security concern.
 This document explains how to configure transaction traces for your data security needs.

 The database query types collected by transaction traces vary by New Relic language agent.
-Query collection is a potential security concern because queries can contain sensitive values.
+Query collection is a potential security and/or privacy concern because queries can contain sensitive values.

 You can customize database query collection with three different security settings: